 *Note: The report is best viewed online using Google Chrome or Internet Explorer.
 Alternatively, you may download the report by right-clicking on the link and selecting "Save Link As..." or "Save Target As...".

-The RRA is regularly reviewed to ensure the voluntary sustainability standards, issue areas and norms used for the Standards Comparison are up to date and representative of the current landscape in the mineral supply chains.
-For details on the RRA review process, please click here.
+- The RRA is regularly reviewed to ensure the voluntary sustainability standards, issue areas and norms used for the Standards Comparison are up to date and representative of the current landscape in the mineral supply chains.
+For details, consult the RRA Review Process.

 For downstream companies:

-- Identify which materials and geographies are applicable to the various standards;
+- Identify what materials and geographies are applicable to the various standards.

 - Engage suppliers beyond the first supply chain tier levels, raise awareness of and encourage the adoption of progressive risk management practices.